sandelltong/PushNotificationForiOS/notification.md

   -  Now we have provided below notification hubs (it will be updated when we created more):

-3. MyDNVGL Notification Service uses templates to send platform-agnostic notifications targeting all devices across platforms, see more info here.
+3. Notification Service uses templates to send platform-agnostic notifications targeting all devices across platforms, see more info here.
 So you need to define your notification template that you would like to use for your app users, here is the example:
 ``` Object C:
 NSString* templateBodyAPNS = @"{\"aps\":{\"alert\":\"$(Message)\", \"action\":\"$(action)\", \"type\":\"$(type)\"}}";
 ```